Constraint Satisfaction Problems over Finitely Bounded Homogeneous Structures: a Dichotomy between FO and L-hard: Summary and Future Work

-It is interesting in its own rights --- a number of infinite-domain CSPs are solvable by local consistency methods~\cite{BodirskyDalmau} but it is also directly connected to an open question over finite-domain CSPs.
+This question is interesting in its own right --- a number of infinite-domain CSPs are solvable by local consistency methods~\cite{BodirskyDalmau}, but it is also directly connected to an open question over finite-domain CSPs.
 Indeed, it is still not known which finite-domain CSPs are P-complete, and which are in NL.
-In particular, we do not it even know for problems solvable by $1$-minimality algorithm.
-On one hand, in this class of problems, we have the P-complete Horn-3SAT, which is $\csp(\{0,1\}, R_0, R_1, R_{\text{Horn-3SAT}})$ with $R_0 = \{ (0)\}$, $R_1 = \{ (1)\}$ and $R_{\text{Horn-3SAT}} = \{ (x,y,z) \in \{0,1 \}^3 \mid (x \wedge y \implies z)\}$, and on the other hand, for instance, structures with finite duality studied in this paper.
-One can imagine that we could use methods developed in this paper to answer the question.
-We would just need new hardness criteria and a way to obtain a set of obstructions with bounded pathwidth when the criteria are violated.
-Then we could try to generalize the dichotomy to infinite structures solvable by $(k,l)$-minimality algorithm.
+In particular, we do not even know it for problems solvable by the $1$-minimality algorithm.
+On one hand, in this class of problems, we have the P-complete Horn-3SAT, which is $\csp(\{0,1\}; R_0, R_1, R_{\text{Horn-3SAT}})$ with $R_0 = \{ (0)\}$, $R_1 = \{ (1)\}$ and $R_{\text{Horn-3SAT}} = \{ (x,y,z) \in \{0,1 \}^3 \mid (x \wedge y \implies z)\}$, and on the other hand, for instance, structures with finite duality studied in this paper, which clearly give rise to CSPs in NL.
+We will now try to convince the reader that the approach in this paper is plausible to generalize to solve this problem and its infinite counterpart.
+Indeed, we already start with structures solvable by the $(1)$-minimality or the $(k,l)$-minimality algorithm in the case of infinite structures, and hence we would not need to prove the counterparts of Proposition~\ref{prop:noimp1min} or Proposition~\ref{prop:widthunbalanced}, respectively.
+But we would definitely need different hardness criteria, this time, P-hardness criteria.
+Perhaps, an implication which resembles a formula of the form $A(x) \implies A(y)$ could have been replaced by a relation more similar to $(A(x) \wedge A(y) \implies A(z))$ that looks like Horn-SAT --- a canonical P-complete problem.
+One can imagine (we do not know how at the moment) that such a relation may be obtained from a tree or a $k$-tree \efpp-formula that looks like a large enough binary tree, similarly, as to how we obtained balanced implications from a high enough tree or a $k$-tree \efpp-formulae in the proofs of Proposition~\ref{prop:unbalanced-finite-duality} and Proposition~\ref {prop:noimpfindual}, respectively.
+If all tree or $k$-tree formulae in $\sA$ originating from unsatisfiable instances omit large binary trees, then likely they have bounded pathwidth duality, which implies that the corresponding CSPs are in NL~\cite{DalmauPathWidth}.
+What we just presented is definitely not a solution to the Research Question~\ref{rquestion}, but it is not impossible that, in this way or another, the proofs in this paper may influence a solution to this important problem.